rudra-5/RALGO-AI/FAQ.md

 # Frequently asked Questions

 ## Why does it show me that I have exceeded the command's limit?
 Some Commands are premium commands and in the free version, you have a total of 5 commands daily to use those premium commands.
-These commands include Price Prediction Command, Watchlist prediction command, Screeners Command and Compare Charts Command.
+These commands include Price Prediction Command, Watchlist prediction command, Screeners Command, Daily Earnings Command and Compare Charts Command.
 To get access to unlimited commands, you will have to get our [patreon Subscription](https://www.patreon.com/ralgo).

 ## How can I add more than 7 assets to my watchlist?
 For the free version, there is a limit of 7 assets.
 You can increase the limit of your watchlist up to 20 assets by getting our [patreon subscription](https://www.patreon.com/ralgo).